-Mike Lazaridis is a Greek-Canadian businessman, investor in quantum computing technologies, and founder of BlackBerry, which created and manufactured the BlackBerry wireless handheld device.
-Lazaridis served in various positions including Co-Chairman and Co-CEO of BlackBerry from 1984 to 2012 and Board Vice Chair and Chair of the Innovation Committee from 2012 to 2013.
-As a passionate advocate for the power of basic science to improve and transform the world, he co-founded Quantum Valley Investments in March 2013 with childhood friend and BlackBerry co-founder Douglas Fregin to provide financial and intellectual capital for the further development and commercialization of breakthroughs in quantum information science.
+Mike Lazaridis is a businessman, investor, and founder of RIM (Research In Motion) which created and manufactured the BlackBerry wireless handheld device.
+Lazaridis is a passionate advocate for the power of basic science to improve and transform the world and he co-founded Quantum Valley Investments in March 2013 with the vision to provide financial and intellectual capital for the further development and commercialization of breakthroughs in quantum information science.

 “We transformed the way

 Lazaridis was born March 14, 1961 in Istanbul, Turkey, to Greek parents with original lineage to the island of Chios.
-He was five years old when his family moved to Canada in 1966, settling in Windsor, Ontario.
+His family moved to Canada in 1966 when Lazaridis was only 5 years old, and settled in Windsor, Ontario.

-At age 12, he won a prize at the Windsor Public Library for reading every science book in the library.
-In 1979, he enrolled at the University of Waterloo in electrical engineering with an option in computer science.
-In 1984, Lazaridis responded to a request for proposal from General Motors (commonly known as GM) to develop a network computer control display system.
-GM awarded him a contract.
-He dropped out of university that year, just two months before he was scheduled to graduate.
-The GM contract, a small government grant, and a loan from Lazaridis’s parents enabled Lazaridis, Mike Barnstijn, and Douglas Fregin to launch Research In Motion (RIM).
-One of the company’s first achievements was the development of barcode technology for film.
-RIM plowed the profits from that into wireless data transmission research, eventually leading to the introduction of the BlackBerry wireless mobile device in 1999, and its better-known version in 2002.
+When he was 12 years old Lazaridis won a prize at the Windsor Public Library for reading every science book in the library.
+He enrolled at the University of Waterloo in 1979 in electrical engineering with an option in computer science.
+In 1984, and just 2 months before he graduated, Lazaridis responded to a request for proposal from General Motors to develop a network display system for them.
+GM awarded him the contract and Lazaridis dropped out of university that year.
+A loan from Lazaridis’ parents, along with this GM contract and a small government grant allowed Lazaridis, Mike Barnstijn, and Douglas Fregin to launch Research In Motion (RIM).
+In 1999 RIM introduced to the world the groudbreaking BlackBerry wireless mobile device in 1999.